What is the International Journalism Festival (IJF)?

 When and where does IJF take place?

 Every April in Perugia, Italy.
 All IJF venues are situated in the stunning setting of the historic town centre of Perugia.
-The next festival (the twelfth edition) will be from 11 to 15 April 2018.
+The next festival (the thirteenth edition) will be from 03 to 07 April 2019.

 I want to attend IJF; what must I do?

 Nothing.
 Just come to Perugia and enjoy the festival.
 All IJF sessions are free entry for all attendees, without any need for registration.

 I want to see a specfic IJF session; what must I do to be sure of getting in?

 Access to all sessions is on a first-come-first-served basis.
 To guarantee access, you should arrive well before the start of the session.